Bachelor of Arts in Behavioral Sciences – African-American Studies Concentration

-Whether you’re exploring relevant career opportunities or just want to get to know more about this fascinating field, East-West University has the behavioral science degree program with the African American Studies Minor, in Chicago, that you need.
+Whether you’re exploring relevant career opportunities or just want to get to know more about this fascinating field, East-West University has the behavioral science degree program with an African-American Studies Minor, in Chicago, that you need.

-Note: This area of focused Interest requires 20 additional Credit Hours to complete.
+Note: This area of focused Interest suggests 20 additional Credit Hours to complete.
 Course recommendations include EN 341; HS 331; HS 336; PL 313, and PS 203.
-So, in addition to the 60 credit hours for the interdisciplinary core requirement, students choosing the African American studies minor are required to complete 20 additional credit hours.
+Students choosing the African American studies minor are required to complete 20 additional credit hours.
 This would include courses in African-American Literature, African-American History, Psychology of the African-American Experiences and Politics of American Minorities.

 Career Options in African-American Studies

-From psychology and sociology to history, every behavioral science degree program at East-West University will help you acquire the skills necessary for most professional entry level jobs – especially those which require “people skills.”
-You’re career prospects will benefit from the combined interdisciplinary preparation in comparative economics, database management, statistics, social research, history, political science, sociology and psychology as well as the unique subject matter involved in this minor.
+From psychology and sociology to history, the B.A. in behavioral sciences at East-West University will help you acquire the skills necessary for most professional entry level jobs – especially those which require “people skills.”
+You’re career prospects will benefit from the combined interdisciplinary preparation in comparative economics, database management, statistics, social research, history, political science, sociology and psychology as well as the unique subject matter involved in this concentration area.

-Your minor in African & African-American studies also provides the appropriate training for those interested in pursuing admission to graduate or professional schools and careers in such areas as:
+Your concentration in African & African-American studies also provides the appropriate training for those interested in pursuing admission to graduate or professional schools and careers in such areas as: